Catwoman (film): Plot

-The police led by Patience's love interest, detective Tom Lone, arrive and Catwoman escapes.
+The police, led by Patience's love interest, detective Tom Lone, arrive, and Catwoman escapes.
 Later on, Laurel murders George for his growing suspicions and infidelity and admits to having Dr. Slavicky killed because he wanted to cancel the product's release.
 She contacts Catwoman and frames her for the murder, planning to release Beau-line to the public the following day.
 Tom then takes Catwoman into custody.

-Patience slips out of her cell and confronts Laurel in her office, rescuing Tom, who came to question Laurel after second thoughts about Patience's guilt, in the process and revealing that Laurel is the one responsible for her death.
+Patience slips out of her cell and confronts Laurel in her office, rescuing Tom, who came to question Laurel after second thoughts about Patience's guilt, in the process, and revealing that Laurel is the one responsible for her death.
 As they fight, Patience sees she is unable to hurt Laurel.

 Laurel reveals the product's side effects: discontinuing its use makes the skin disintegrate, while continuing its use makes the skin as hard as marble and the user impervious to pain.
-During the fight, she scratches Laurel's face several times, causing her to fall out of a window and grab onto a broken glass pipe.
+During the fight, Patience scratches Laurel's face several times, causing her to fall out of a window and grab onto a broken glass pipe.
 Laurel sees her rapidly disfiguring face in a window's reflection.
-Horrified, she fails to grab hold of Patience's outstretched hand, and falls to her death.
+Horrified, she fails to grab hold of Patience's outstretched hand and falls to her death.

 Although Patience is cleared of any charges made against her regarding the deaths of Dr. Slavicky and the Hedares, she decides to end her relationship with Tom so as to continue living outside the law and enjoy her newfound freedom as Catwoman.